brittanyrw/emojiscreen/README.md

 - Terminal (Mac OS) or Command Prompt.
 These are installed by default on your computer.
 Search for the program to open it. **For Windows, [Git Bash](https://gitforwindows.org/) is recommended.**
 - [Git](https://git-scm.com/downloads) - This is a version control tool.
 For Windows, this download will include Git Bash.
 - A text editor such as [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/download), etc.
-- [Python](https://www.python.org/downloads/) (optional).
-This will be used to run a web server on your local machine.
-To check if your computer already has Python installed, type `python --version` in your terminal.
-If you have Python, the terminal will print out the version number.

 ### Local Development Instructions

 1. Fork this repository.
-This will create a copy of the repository and create a new reposititory on your account.
+This will create a copy of the repository and create a new repository on your account.
 2. Once the repo is forked, you will be taken to the forked repo.
 3. Download the project to your computer.
 Click on the `Clone or Download` button.
 Copy the HTTPS github repo link.
 4. In your terminal, navigate to where you would like to save the project (such as `cd Desktop`).
 Run the following command, replacing the following link with your copied link: `git clone https://github.com/your-username-will-be-here/emojiscreen.git`;
 5. In the terminal, navigate into the folder `cd emojiscreen`.
-6. OPTIONAL: If you would like to view the project locally, you must run a web server to access `data.json`.
-If you open the index.html file in your browser, you will not be able to see any of the cards until you run a web server.
-To run a server first, [download Python](https://www.python.org/downloads/) if you do not have it already.
-Then open a new terminal window, navigate to your project folder (you should be inside of the `emojiscreen` folder when running this command) and run the following [command](https://docs.python.org/2/library/simplehttpserver.html): `python -m SimpleHTTPServer 8000`.
-Navigate to localhost:8000 in your browser to see the project locally.
-7. Open the `emojiscreen` project in your text editor of choice.
-Edit the `data.json` file and add a new object for your movie, TV show or musical alphabetical order. **Note: If the movie title starts with 'The' then use the next word for alphabetical order.**.
+6. Open the `emojiscreen` project in your text editor of choice.
+Edit the `data.js` file and add a new object for your movie, TV show or musical alphabetical order. **Note: If the movie title starts with 'The' then use the next word for alphabetical order.**.
 Make sure there is a comma between your object and the object above and below.
 Refer to the card overview above for requirements for the different object keys.

 Use the following object as a template:

 ```
 {
-  "title": "The Lion King",
+  title: "The Lion King",
-  "emojiImgs": "🦁👑🌍",
+  emojiImgs: "🦁👑🌍",
-  "genres": ["animation", "adventure", "drama"],
+  genres: ["animation", "adventure", "drama"],
-  "type": "movie",
+  type: "movie",
-  "year": 1994
+  year: 1994
 }
 ```

 8. Make sure to save your files after you have made changes.
-Once you are done, go to the terminal and type `git status`. you should see `data.json` as modified.
+Once you are done, go to the terminal and type `git status`. you should see `data.js` as modified.
 9. Run `git add -A` to add your changes.
 10. Add a commit message.
 Run the following command and replace with your movie or show name: `git commit -m "Added Harry Potter the movie"`.
 11. If you have never used git on your computer before, you will see a message asking for you to set your email and username.
 If you do not see that message (meaning you have run Git before on your machine), continue to the next step.
 Run the following commands, replacing "you@example.com" with your Github email and "Your name" with your github username: